-After logging in, locate the Sandbox section in the left sidebar menu and click Accounts.
+After logging in, click the Testing Tools dropdown menu and select Sandbox Accounts.

 On the next page, you’ll see that PayPal has created both a Personal and a Business sandbox account for you by default.

-From here, you’ll need to set up a password for your Business sandbox account, which will allow you to log in with this account later to make test payments.
-PayPal does generate a password for you by default, however, we recommend changing it to something you’ll remember easily.
+From here, you’ll need to set up a password for your Business Sandbox account, allowing you to log in with this account later to make test payments.
+PayPal does generate a password for you by default.
+However, we recommend changing it to something you’ll remember easily.

-To create your password, click on the 3 dots under the Manage Accounts column for the Business test email.
-Then, click on View/edit account.
+To create your password, click the 3 vertical dots under the settings icon column for the Business test email.
+Then, click on View/Edit account.